 Challenging a colonial mindset takes time, and a lot of work.
 Because there are many obstacles along the way, it’s important to build solidarity and offer yourself kindness.

 In doing so, we must understand that this work exists within the limits of current systems, and is an imperfect and long term endeavour.
-Getting this right this is not a destination, but a process.
+Getting this right is not a destination, but a process.